 - The name of the child being cared for.

-- The name of the school, place of care or child care provider that closed or became unavailable due to coronavirus reasons.
+- The name of the school, place of care, or childcare provider that closed or became unavailable due to Coronavirus-related reasons.

-- A statement representing that no other suitable person is available to care for the child during the period of requested leave.
+- A statement representing that no other suitable person available to care for the child during the period of the requested leave.

-If an employee fails to give proper notice, the employer should give him/her notice of the failure and an opportunity to provide the required documentation prior to denying the request for leave.
+If an employee fails to give proper notice, the employer should give them notice of the failure and an opportunity to provide the required documentation prior to denying the request for leave.

 - Form 941, Employer’s Quarterly Federal Tax Return.

 - Form 7200, Advance of Employer Credits Due to COVID-19.

 - Any other applicable filings made to the IRS requesting the credit.

 The information an employee must produce, maintained by the employer to substantiate eligibility for sick leave or family leave credits includes:

 - The date or dates for which leave is requested.

 - A statement of the COVID-19 reason the employee is requesting leave and written support for such reason.